About Alexandra Choquette

 WHAT IS NOT PROVIDED?

-With our online membership, Growin’GEERS does not provide the materials to complete a quest because all hands-on activities are designed to be done using household materials.
-Growin'GEERS provides a materials list with each quest that lists out the necessary materials can be purchased at your local dollar store or convenience store on a minimal budget.
-The materials needed for a quest may not even need to be purchased and may be found around the house.
+With our online membership, Growin’GEERS does not provide the materials to complete a quest, so all hands-on activities are designed to be completed using household materials.
+Growin'GEERS provides a materials list with each quest that lists out the necessary materials, which can be purchased at your local dollar store or convenience store on a minimal budget.
+The materials may not even need to be purchased — they may be lying around the house.

-Each material set was chosen for two specific reasons: 1) to encourage the kids to use materials in different ways than they have seen them used in the past; and 2) to make it easy for you to find and purchase the materials for each session.
-All materials are connected back to the story line to create a complete picture for the GEERlings.
+Each material set was chosen for two specific reasons: 1. to encourage kids to use materials in different ways than they have seen them used in the past; and 2. to make it easy for you to find and purchase the materials for each session.
+All materials are connected back to the storyline to create a complete picture for the GEERlings.